reactxsw/reactxsw/README.md

 <h1 align="center">Hi 👋, I'm Anapah</h1>
 I do not upload everythings I made here.
-These are only some shitty projects I made throughout my studies (mostly python cuz its ez)
+These are only some shitty projects I made (mostly python cuz its ez)
 <h3 align="left">

   ```c++